CASE NEWS

 Floyd et al. v.
-DOJ et al.
+Department of Justice et al. — No. 1:26-cv-01399 (E.D.
+Va.)

 Who's suing: Andrew Floyd — a fired Jan.
 6 task force prosecutor — alongside other former law enforcement officials and nonprofit organizations, represented by Democracy Forward Foundation.